The Philosophising Machine

 29. May 2023, 03:30 – 07:30pm

-THE PHILOSOPHISING MACHINE is an artificial intelligence that brings dead thinkers back to life.
-With headphones and the push of a button, the online audience can enter into a lively dialogue with Hannah Arendt, Karl Jaspers, Ernst Bloch and others and renegotiate their central themes for the present: Freedom, dissidence, otherness, censorship, social utopia, hope – in 20th-century Europe, these concepts were bargaining chips in postwar philosophy shaped by wartime experiences.
+The PHILOSOPHISING MACHINE is an artificial intelligence that brings dead thinkers back to life.
+With headphones and the push of a button, the audience can enter into a lively dialogue with Hannah Arendt, Karl Jaspers, Ernst Bloch and others and renegotiate their central themes for the present: Freedom, dissidence, otherness, censorship, social utopia, hope – in 20th-century Europe, these concepts were bargaining chips in postwar philosophy shaped by wartime experiences.
 Today, against the backdrop of current political developments, they unfold a new relevance.

 HAU Hebbel am Ufer

 during the festival “Spy on me #4” at HAU2 and HAU4

 further shows: 01.-03.
 October 2022

 “Chat-Inferno” examines the communication form of chats with all of their emotionalising and social volatility.
 Inspired by Dante’s “Inferno”, Interrobang establish a hybrid space in HAU2 where the audience can walk around with tablets and headphones and chat with each other.
 A parallel online audience can also take part in the chat.
 Together, the participants set off through the circles of hell of our time.